Whistler Nature Camp | SummerRegister for Summer Camp

 Please note that AWARE reserves the right to change and/or cancel session dates based on funding, location availability and/or session capacity.

-We hope the Parent/Guardian Handbook and registration portal will provide all the information you need.
-If you have any questions about Whistler Nature Camp you can e-mail us through email@example.com.
+We hope the Parent/Guardian & Camper Handbook and registration portal will provide all the information you need.
+If you have any additional questions about Whistler Nature Camp, please e-mail us at firstname.lastname@example.org.

 Program Partners & Sponsors